joannaarreola/SQL/Layoffs Project/Layoffs.md

 The objective of this project is to perform comprehensive data cleaning and conduct initial exploratory data analysis (EDA) on a dataset containing information about layoffs from companies around the world.
 This includes identifying and handling missing or erroneous data, transforming variables as needed, and summarizing key statistics to uncover patterns and trends related to layoffs, such as industry, location, and time-based factors.
 The goal is to ensure the dataset is clean and ready for deeper analysis or modeling by addressing data quality issues and gaining an initial understanding of the key insights and relationships within the data.

 ## Dataset Overview
-**Dataset Source:** The dataset used in this project was obtained from Alex the Analyst's Data Analytics Course and can be found in the same folder as this project as a json file.
+**Dataset Source:** The dataset used in this project was obtained from Alex the Analyst's Data Analytics Course and can be found in the same folder as this project as a csv file.

 The dataset consists of a single table: